papagorgio23/AISports_Chatbot_v2/data/nlu.md

 - i need to sign up
 - sign up for a.i. sports stuff
 - sign up for your info
+- I want to sign up for A.I.
+Sports betting advice

 ## intent:ask_weather
 - How is the weather today?